Josh Jacobs Player Prop Bets for the NFL Playoffs - Las Vegas vs. Cincinnati - NewsBreak

 Matchup vs. Cincinnati

-- Against the Bengals, Jacobs has averaged 74.5 rushing yards per game over his two career matchups, 15.0 more yards than his over/under in Saturday's game.
+- Jacobs' 74.5 rushing yards per game over his two career matchups against the Bengals are 15.0 more yards than his over/under in Saturday's game.

-- The Bengals allow 102.5 yards per game on the ground, the NFL's fifth-ranked rush defense.
+- Jacobs will go up against a Bengals squad that allows 102.5 rushing yards per game and is the NFL's fifth-ranked rush defense.

-- This year the Bengals have conceded 15 rushing TDs.
-They are ranked 14th in the league in that category.
+- The Bengals have allowed 15 rushing touchdowns, 14th in the league.

 Recent Performances

-- Against the Chargers in Week 18, Jacobs rushed 26 times for 132 yards (5.1 yards per attempt) and scored one touchdown.
+- Against the Chargers in Week 18, Jacobs rushed 26 times for 132 yards (5.1 yards per carry) and scored one touchdown.

-- He also reeled in two passes for 12 yards through the air.

-- Jacobs has 69 carries for 324 yards (108.0 yards per game) and two touchdowns during his last three games.

 Jacobs' Las Vegas Teammates